Home

 The conflict resolution skills are practiced in a way that intrinsically supports empowerment of the disputant, keeping ownership of decisions and actions within their control so that any resolution or positive outcome is sustainable and not a 'quick fix' or 'sticking plaster' solution imposed by the practitioner.

-Buy Now for just $5 or get a copy FREE when you buy The Guide to the Principles of Effective Communication and Conflict Resolution
+for just $3 or get a copy FREE when you buy The Guide to the Principles of Effective Communication and Conflict Resolution

-Click Here to find out how to get a FREE COPY of this e-booklet.
+Click Here to find out how to get a FREE COPY of this e-book.

 What people say about The Simple, Effective Skills of Conflict Resolution: